End qualified immunity in Connecticut

 • Starts disclosing public records

-Partially Meets Standard.
-Although Section 1-210 of Connecticut's Freedom of Information Act makes it more challenging to obtain public records, the precedent in the state ensures that requests for records are generally granted.
-However, due to limitations on this, such as a state trooper contract that only makes records accessible if the complaints are sustained (which most are not) means that this only partially meets our standard.
+The bill partially meets the standard.
+Section 1-210 of Connecticut's Freedom of Information Act makes it more challenging to obtain public records, although the precedent in the state ensures that requests for records are generally granted.
+However, due to limitations such as protections granted to state troopers, records are only accessible if the complaints are sustained.

 Case studies in Connecticut